radian-software/selectrum/README.md

 * The part of each candidate that matched your input is highlighted, with the initials of an initialism highlighted in a second color.

-It is possible to supply your own sorting, filtering, and highlighting logic if you would like.
+It is also possible to supply your own sorting, filtering, and highlighting logic if you would like.
 For that, see the developer guide later in this documentation.

 Selectrum adds two special features on top of whatever sorting and filtering is selected: